 The federal Safe Drinking Water Act ("SDWA"), the Underground Injection Control ("UIC") program promulgated under the SDWA and analogous state programs regulate the drilling and operation of salt water disposal and injection wells.
 EPA directly administers the UIC program in some states and in others, administration is delegated to the state.
 Permits must be obtained before drilling salt water disposal and injection wells, and mechanical integrity monitoring must be conducted periodically to ensure that the disposed waters are not leaking into groundwater.
-In addition, because some states have become concerned that the injection or disposal of produced water could, under certain circumstances, trigger or contribute to earthquakes, they have adopted or are considering additional regulations regarding such disposal methods.
+In addition, because some states have become concerned that the injection or disposal of produced water could, under certain circumstances, trigger or contribute to earthquakes, they have adopted or are considering additional regulations regarding the potential seismic impacts of such disposal methods.
 Changes in regulations or the inability to obtain permits for new disposal wells in the future may affect the ability of the operators of the Royalty Properties to dispose of produced water and ultimately increase the cost of operation of the Royalty Properties or delay production schedules.
 For example, in 2014, the Railroad Commission of Texas ("RRC") published a final rule governing permitting or re-permitting of disposal wells that requires, among other things, the submission of information on seismic events occurring within a specified radius of the disposal well location, as well as logs, geologic cross sections and structure maps relating to the disposal area in question.
 If the permittee or an applicant of a disposal well permit fails to demonstrate that the injected fluids are confined to the disposal zone or if scientific data indicates such a disposal well is likely to be or determined to be contributing to seismic activity, then the RRC may deny, modify, suspend or terminate the permit application or existing operating permit for that well.
-Furthermore, in response to a number of earthquakes in recent years in the Midland Basin in Texas, in September 2021 the RRC announced that it will not issue any new saltwater disposal ("SWD") well permits in an area known as the Gardendale Seismic Response Area ("SRA"), and will require existing SWD wells in that area to reduce their maximum daily injection rate to 10,000 barrels per day per well.
+Furthermore, in response to a number of earthquakes in recent years in the Midland Basin in Texas, the RRC announced in September 2021 that it will not issue any new saltwater disposal ("SWD") well permits in an area known as the Gardendale Seismic Response Area ("SRA"), and will require existing SWD wells in that area to reduce their maximum daily injection rate to 10,000 barrels per day per well.
 In December 2021, the RRC went on to suspend all well activity in deep formations in the Gardendale SRA, effectively terminating 33 disposal well permits.
-In October 2021 and January 2022, respectively, the RRC identified two additional SRAs: the Northern Culberson-Reeves ("NCR") SRA and the Stanton SRA.
-Operators in the NCR SRA and Stanton SRAs were required to implement seismic response plans, which include expanded data collection efforts, contingency responses for future seismicity, and scheduled checkpoint updates with RRC staff.
-Both the Gardendale and NCR SRAs were expanded in December 2022 in response to additional earthquakes in the area and, effective January 12, 2024, the RRC suspended all (totaling 23) deep disposal well permits in the NCR SRA.
+The RRC has since identified two additional SRAs (the Northern Culberson-Reeves ("NCR") SRA and the Stanton SRA), required operators in the NCR SRA and Stanton SRA to implement seismic response plans, (which include expanded data collection efforts, contingency responses for future seismicity, and scheduled checkpoint updates with RRC staff), expanded both the Gardendale and NCR SRAs in response to additional earthquakes in the area suspended all (totaling 23) deep disposal well permits in the NCR SRA (effective January 12, 2024), and, as recently as May 2024, issued revised Response Plans for the Stanton SRA with proposed additional daily injection volume curtailments.
 Such restrictions and requirements could limit the Royalty Properties' oil and gas well exploration and production activities or increase the cost of those activities if wastewater disposal options become limited.